Rcn29/nl-2-sql-app/readme.md

 5. Run "wrangler deploy" to get your base URL (should be of the form \<your-application-name\>.\<your-account-name\>.workers.dev)
 6. Upsert your **snippets.json** file with the url "<your-base-url\>/api/snippets.upsert", with content type application/json and with the in-file **snippets.json** (in Powershell this is **Invoke-RestMethod -Method Post -Uri "<your-base-url\>/api/snippets/upsert"  -ContentType 'application/json' -InFile 'snippets.json'**)
 7. You should be ready to run the application.
+### Sample queries:
+- "What is the safest district in rainy weather?"
+- "Rank the least safe districts in dry weather"
+- "What are the least safe districts?"
+- "What is the least safe weather?"
+- "What weather does police show up most often in?"